Open Prizes

 We favor submissions that:

 We maintain a public wishlist of ideas that would make excellent progress prize submissions.
+Improvements to VC3D can be also considered for progress prizes!
 Some are additionally labeled as good first issues for newcomers!

 Submission criteria and requirements